UmamiAppearance/JSLiveExamples/README.md

     </script>
 </template>
 ```
 The brackets for the breakpoint are optional, but can be used to pass a number, which is the number of milliseconds before the next codeblock is getting executed (e.g. `___(2000)` for two seconds).
+The main purpose of a breakpoint is, that the code before the breakpoint is getting executed, before the journey continues.

 You can use as many breakpoints as you like.
 The complete line with a breakpoint is getting removed from the visible code.